News & Reviews

 Gearing up for triumphant performance of Mahler 2

 Mahler Symphony No.2, ‘Resurrection’ Why, for a flagship Vivace Chorus concert to celebrate my 60th birthday, would I select a work which has only about 15 minutes of choral singing at the end of the Symphony?
-Simply, because they are some of the best 15 minutes in the choral repertoire, […]
+Simply, because they are some of the best 15 minutes in the choral repertoire, moving from a whispered, barely […]

 Read more